groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vst-to-gif.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VST"
+        - icon: "far fa-file-alt"
           title: " About VST File Format"
           content: |
-            Files with VST extension are vector image files created with Microsoft Visio and act as template for creating further files.
-These template files are in binary file format and contain the default layout and settings that are utilized for creation of new Visio drawings.
+            Files with VST extension are vector image files created with Microsoft Visio and act as templates for creating further files.
+These template files are in binary file format and contain the default layout and settings that are utilized for the creation of new Visio drawings.
 When a VST file is opened in Microsoft Visio, it contains the existing settings to continue working with the document.
-In general, Visio files are used to create drawings that contain visual objects, flow charts, UML diagram, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be exported to different file formats such as PNG, BMP, PDF and others.
+In general, Visio files are used to create drawings that contain visual objects, flow charts, UML diagrams, information flow, organizational charts, software diagrams, network layout, database models, objects mapping, and other similar information.

           link: "https://docs.fileformat.com/image/vst/"

     format:
         # format loop
-        - icon: "far fa-file-GIF"
+        - icon: "far fa-image"
           title: " About GIF File Format"
           content: |
             A GIF or Graphical Interchange Format is a type of highly compressed image.
 Owned by Unisys, GIF uses the LZW compression algorithm that does not degrade the image quality.
-For each image GIF typically allow up to 8 bits per pixel and up to 256 colours are allowed across the image.
-In contrast to a JPEG image, which can display up to 16 million colours and fairly touches the limits of the human eye.
-Back when the internet emerged, GIFs remained the best choice because they required low bandwidth and compatible for the graphics that consume solid areas of colour.
-An animated GIF combines numerous images or frames into a single file and displays them in a sequence to generate an animated clip or a short video.
-The colour limitations are up to 256 for each frame and are likely to be the least suitable for reproducing other images and photographs with colour gradient.
+For each image GIF typically allow up to 8 bits per pixel and up to 256 colors are allowed across the image.
+In contrast to a JPEG image, which can display up to 16 million colors and fairly touches the limits of the human eye.

           link: "https://docs.fileformat.com/image/gif/"